 Inspiration for these groundbreaking laminate designs came from a country synonymous with marble – Italy.
 One light, and the other dark, each design carries a unique character that brings the stunning geography of that location into your home.
 Lunigiana, at the northernmost point of Tuscany, is a rural mountainous region that is also home to the famed Appenine Mountains.
 Montignoso, also located in Tuscany, is similarly known for its rich traditions and historical buildings.

 Two sets of bookmatched Lunigiana laminate are laid horizontally in the dry area of this bathroom.
 They bring an expensive and luxurious feel to the space – without using real marble.

-Find out more about the new laminate designs inspired by the breathtaking beauty of bookmatched marble at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61 Singapore 338729.
-For more information, contact the studio at 6592-5200 and firstname.lastname@example.org; or drop by during the opening hours below
+See the Lamitak bookmatched laminates featured in this post at the Lamitak Studio at 114 Lavender Street, CT Hub 2 #01-61, Singapore 338729.
+For more information, contact the studio at 6592-5200 and firstname.lastname@example.org; or drop by during the opening hours below:

 Monday to Thursday: 10.30am–6.30pm

 Sunday and Public Holidays: 12.30pm – 4.30pm

 Like what you’ve read?
 Subscribe to our blog by adding your email address to the form on the right.
 You’ll be the first to hear about our updates!